hynky1999/runpod-templates/README.md

-This repository contains dockerfile definitions for the volumes I use at runpod
+## This repository contains dockerfile definitions for the images I use at runpod